-"Missionaries create lasting and warm friendships and work on mission as pals, IMPACT is generally open platform that allows all classes of people to mingle freely" Jan Peter

-"IMPACT's ability to network with various individuals and organisations has helped them achieve more than they could have ever achieved.
+"Missionaries create lasting and warm friendships and work on mission as pals, IMPACT is generally open platform that allows all classes of people to mingle freely" Jan Peter has helped them achieve more than they could have ever achieved.
 The group has networked with singing groups, mission groups, church leaders, international agencies, local congregations, local and international individuals.
-One of the major attribute also owes to the fact that Zambians are generally friendly and welcoming people" Michael Likuluta
+One of the major attribute also owes to the fact that Zambians are generally friendly and welcoming people" Michael Likuluta embrace the lessons it has learnt from the past, stay connected to God, keep learning, pour more fuel in its turbines, i.e., Sacrifice, passion, hard work, and keep networking